PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### How long does it take to deploy PostHog?

 When using PostHog Cloud, mere minutes.
-All you need to do is include a tracking snippet in your product or website and (thanks to autocapture) you're good to go.
+All you need to do is include a tracking snippet in your product or website and (thanks to autocapture) you're immediately capturing events.
+Once up and running, you can enable session recording via your project settings.

 See our guide to [getting started on PostHog Cloud](/docs/getting-started/cloud) for more info.

 ### How long does it take to deploy Mixpanel?

-Integrating Mixpanel is simple enough – you can embed its snippet within `<head>` or install via NPM – but its lack of autocapture means you'll need invest time and resources to instrument events manually be
+Integrating Mixpanel is simple enough – you can embed its snippet within `<head>` or install via NPM – but the lack of autocapture means you need to invest time and resources to instrument events manually before you can start creating insights.

 ### Does PostHog use cookies?